jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 However, we see the gas fees in Ethereum already become prohibitively expensive for the average user when there’s a sudden spike in interest in a particular protocol.
 We’ve seen some low-fee blockchains become clogged or go down when they encounter such spikes too.

-The problem will only get worse as more users and developers onboard the Web3 ecosystem.
+The problem will only get worse as more users and developers onboard the Web3 ecosystem.[^tpscompare]

 ## Scaling Computer Systems